Rafiduzzaman/First-mini-Project/Readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> Thanks to the people who made the materials/

-I would like to thank...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>